paraxialio/documentation/docs/elixir/started_bot.md

 ## Ingest HTTP Traffic

-Before installing Paraxial.io, create a new Git branch, then run `mix test` before making any code changes.
+Create a new Git branch, then run `mix test` before making any code changes.
 If any tests are failing, make a note of that fact before you continue with the install.

 Run: